Aviation Terms Glossary: Pilot Jargon Decoded

 Go Around — Procedure where a pilot abandons the landing approach and initiates a climb to a safe altitude, typically due to runway incursion, unstable approach, or ATC instructions.

-Graveyard Spiral — The illusion of the cessation of a turn while still in a prolonged, coordinated, constant rate turn, which can lead a disoriented pilot to a loss of control of the aircraft.
+Graveyard Spiral — Illusion of the cessation of a turn while still in a prolonged, coordinated, constant rate turn, which can lead a disoriented pilot to a loss of control of the aircraft.

 H

-Heading Indicator (also called Direction Gyro) — An instrument that senses airplane movement and displays heading based on a 360° azimuth, with the final zero omitted.
+Heading Indicator (also called Direction Gyro) — Aircraft instrument that uses a gyroscope to display the aircraft’s heading on a 360-degree azimuth scale, usually omitting the final zero.

-Horizontal Situation Indicator (HSI) — A flight navigation instrument that combines the heading indicator with a CDI, in order to provide the pilot with better situational awareness of location with respect to the course line.
+Horizontal Situation Indicator (HSI) — A flight navigation instrument that combines a heading indicator with a Course Deviation Indicator (CDI) to enhance situational awareness by showing the aircraft’s position relative to the desired course.

 I

-Indicated Airspeed (IAS) — Speed of an aircraft as shown on the airspeed indicator.
+Indicated Airspeed (IAS) — Speed of an aircraft displayed on the airspeed indicator as measured by its pitot-static system.

-Instrument landing system (ILS) — Electronic system that provides both horizontal and vertical guidance to a specific runway, used to execute a precision instrument approach procedure.
+Instrument landing system (ILS) — Electronic system that provides both horizontal and vertical guidance to aircraft approaching a specific runway, facilitating precision instrument landing procedures.

-Isogonic Lines — Lines on charts that connect points of equal magnetic variation.
+Isogonic Lines — Lines that connect points of equal magnetic variation on navigation charts.

 J